OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 open-source mathematics software system [Sagemath](http://sagemath.org).
-Based on the [Python](http://www.python.org) language and many existing open-source math libraries, SageMath is developped since 10 years by a worldwide community of 300 researchers, teachers and engineers, and has reached 1.5M lines of code.
+Based on the [Python](http://www.python.org) language and many existing open-source math libraries, SageMath is developed since 10 years by a worldwide community of 300 researchers, teachers and engineers, and has reached 1.5M lines of code.